 scanned DMCA (they are not many).
 In this particular case,

 the author has either to send the signed DMCA by fax,

-ordinary mail or to place it at the provider disposal on a website
+ordinary postal mail or he has to put it on a specific website which URL

 way to process the DMCA remains at the appreciation of providers.